Is Guess a Luxury Brand 2023? 5 Surprising Reasons It’s Not

 3. Craftsmanship: The materials and craftsmanship of Guess products are not of the same high standard as those from more prominent luxury designers.
 This is evident in their lower price points and material choices, as noted by The Chic Pursuit.

-5. Service: Exceptional customer service is a key element of luxury brands.
+5. Service: Exceptional customer service is a crucial element of luxury brands.
 While Guess does offer customer support, it may not compare to the personalized service provided by higher-end fashion brands.

 FAQ: